-Mathematics 568, and either Mathematics 530 or Statistics 425, and CIS 221.
+CIS 221, and Mathematics 568, and either Mathematics 530 or Statistics 425.

-Analysis and solution of various applied problems using discrete mathematical models; methods used include theory of eigenvectors and eigenvalues from linear algebra, graph theory, linear optimization, Markov chains and gueues.
+Analysis and solution of various applied problems using discrete mathematical models; methods used include theory of eigenvectors and eigenvalues from linear algebra, graph theory, linear optimization, Markov chains and queues.

-1. To introduce the mathematical structures and develop the mathematics appropriate for discrete modeling.

-2. To demonstrate and encourage use of computers in solving mathematical problems

-3. To give students a modeling experience with a real world application for which they can construct a model which, through experimentation, can be used to explore possible solutions to the problem.

-4. To apply mathematical concepts and techniques encountered in earlier courses in the context of discrete modeling in a way that brings a new vividness and interest to the ideas.
+- 1. To introduce the mathematical structures and develop the mathematics appropriate for discrete modeling. - 2.
+To demonstrate and encourage use of computers in solving mathematical problems - 3.
+To give students an experience with a real world application for which they can construct a model and explore possible solutions through experimentation. - 4.
+To apply mathematical concepts and techniques encountered in earlier courses in the context of discrete modeling in a way that brings a new vividness and interest to the ideas.